 Using meditation practices can help brain functions and your state of mental and physical well-being by allowing the body and mind to be harmonious.
 From a healthier, stronger immune system to better sleep, keep reading to find out how meditation can improve youroverall health.

 Meditation is a free, powerful activity that can be practiced anywhere to improve your happiness and outlook on life.
-It’s a mind and body practice that has a long history of increasing calmness and physical relaxation, improving psychological balance, coping with illness and enhancing overall well-being(2).
-Mediation is also a way to recharge your mental batteries during difficult times.
+It’s a mind and body practice that has a long history of increasing calmness and physical relaxation, improving psychological balance, coping with illness and enhancing overall well-being.
+Meditation is also a way to recharge your mental batteries during difficult times.

-Practicing meditation can influence brain functions, induce various intrinsic neural plasticity events, modulate autonomic, metabolic, endocrine, and immune functions and promote global regulatory changes in behavioral states such assleep (3).
+Practicing meditation can influence brain functions, induce various intrinsic neural plasticity events, modulate autonomic, metabolic, endocrine, and immune functions and promote global regulatory changes in behavioral states such assleep.

 Performing walking meditation can help sync your body and mind while you’re walking.
 It can be done anywhere and at any pace you prefer.
 If you have a busy lifestyle, this meditation is a great way to squeeze in some quiet time and exercise simultaneously.
-Whether you like to walk in the city, rural areas, or even just around your house, you can participate in walking meditation.
+Whether you like to walk in the city, out in nature, or even just around your house, you can participate in walking meditation.

 While you’re walking, be sure to pay attention to your surroundings and remain safe.
 If you’re not sure what to do with your hands, position them in the most comfortable way for you, which could be letting your hands and arms hang by your sides, holding them in front or behind you, or hugging your body.

-Regardless of what your favorite type of mediation is, most mediation sessions have the following in common:
+Regardless of what your favorite type of meditation is, most meditation sessions have the following in common: